somebeaver/Lowrider.js/README.md

 document, it's impossible to look downwards and know when the loading of any individual component nest is complete until it is *actually* complete (which is still debateable).

-When two components have a parent-child relationship, the parent should create the child Element during its `onBuild()` hook, which ensures that the child's `onBuild()` hook can rely on the parent for data that was initialized earlier in the parent's rendering process.

 ## Hooks